POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: A-priori analysis

 \subsection{Equilibrium channel}

 We consider a 2D turbulent channel with $Re_\tau = 1000$ \citep{graham2016web}.
-We filter the DNS data following the common practice \cite{graham2016web,yang2019predictive} so that the study is more faithful to WMLES than DNS.
-A Gaussian filter is used with a filtration length scale of $300 (\nu / u_\tau)$.
-The filtered DNS data are used to fit for ${\bf c}_1$ and ${\bf c}_2$ in \eqref{eq:EWM} and \eqref{eq:WM}, and we invoke \eqref{eq:tau-WM} to compute the wall-shear stress.
+We filter the DNS data following \cite{graham2016web} and \cite{yang2019predictive} so that the study is more faithful to WMLES than DNS.
+A Gaussian filter is used with a filtration length scale of $300 (\nu / u_\tau)$. {\blue This length scale is chosen to match the grid resolution used in the subsequent {\it a-posteriori} investigations in \S \ref{subsec:channel} to make the results more comparable.} The filtered DNS data is then used to fit for {\blue the coefficients in \eqref{eq:EWM} and \eqref{eq:WM}.
+Note that we use the same DNS data for fitting both the EWM and POD-WM to ensure a fair comparison.} {\blue Specifically, the matching locations are at $y/\delta=0.5/12$ and 1.5/12, i.e., the first and the second off-wall grid point locations in the subsequent {\it a-posteriori} study in \S \ref{subsec:channel}}.
+The wall-shear stress is computed according to \blue \eqref{eq:tau-EWM} for the EWM and \eqref{eq:tau-WM} for the POD-augmented WM\black.
 The wall-shear stress computed from the EWM and POD-augmented WM is compared with the wall-shear stress from both DNS and filtered DNS in figure \ref{fig:WM_tauw_a_priori_channel}.
 We observe the following.
-First, both the EWM and POD-augmented WMs predict the correct mean stress.
+First, both the EWM and POD-augmented WM predict the correct mean stress.
 Second, the EWM captures the large-scale variations of the wall-shear stress, but it does not capture the more extreme wall-shear stress events.
-On the other hand, the POD-augmented WM captures the large-scale variation and some of the extreme events.
-Third, the POD-augmented WM predicts the wall-shear stress fluctuation more accurately than the EWM.
-Specifically, the root-mean-square of the wall-shear stress fluctuations are $\tau_{w,{\rm rms}}^+=$0.42, 0.13, 0.11, 0.20 in DNS, filtered DNS, predicted by EWM and POD-augmented WM, respectively.
+On the other hand, the POD-augmented WM captures the large-scale variation and some of the extreme events. \blue For a more quantitative comparison, we note that \black the root-mean-square (rms) of the wall-shear stress fluctuations $\tau_{w,{\rm rms}}^+$ is 0.42, 0.13, 0.11, and 0.20 in DNS, filtered DNS, predicted by the EWM, and predicted by the POD-augmented WM, respectively. \blue Further, we also give the rms of the error between the filtered DNS and the EWM and POD-WM predictions which are 0.09 and 0.16, respectively.
+Thus, we see that the rms of the error is larger for the POD-augmented WM than the EWM when the models are compared with filtered DNS data\black.
 As the POD-augmented WM contains two modes, i.e., the LoW and POD-based mode $g$, it is interesting to investigate the behavior of the coefficients in front of these two modes.
-Figure \ref{fig:WM_coeffs_a_priori_channel} shows contours of the two models and their correlation.
-First, we observe that the two modes are of the same magnitude.
-Second, there is a strong anti-correlation between the LoW mode and the $g$ mode.
-This suggests that when the equilibrium LoW term deviates from the mean value, the non-equilibrium term pulls it back.
-The exact physical mechanism behind this observation is not entirely clear to us, but this phenomenon, if it translates to WMLES, will help to stabilize the numerical simulation.
+Figure \ref{fig:WM_coeffs_a_priori_channel} shows the contours of these coefficients and their correlation.
+First, we observe that the two coefficients are of the same magnitude.
+Second, there is a strong anti-correlation between the LoW mode and the $g$ mode coefficients.
+This suggests that when the equilibrium LoW term deviates from the mean value, the non-equilibrium term pulls it back. {\blue We have repeated the above {\it a-priori} test at other Reynolds numbers and matching locations.
+We see that $c_{1x}$ and $c_{2x}$ are always anti-correlated, but the correlation depends on the Reynolds number and the matching location.} The exact physical mechanism behind this observation is not entirely clear to us, but this phenomenon, if it translates to WMLES, will help to stabilize the numerical simulation.